Zeldean/PRG281-Project/README.md

 ### Task Allocation

 - **Dean:**
   - Design and implement core classes like `User`, `Entry`, `Navigation`
   - Implement methods for data management like `ReadUserData`, `ImportUserData`, `ExportUserData`, `ClearData`.
   - Implement methods for file management like `FileExists`, `CreateUserFile`.
   - Design and implement console app navigation class with the ability to `create menus`, `add menu items`, `exicute code when menu item is selected`, `console disply and clear`.
 - **Hermanus:**
-   - Implement data reading functionality.
+  - Implement `EntryList` class: Manages methods that retrieve information from a text file and display it.
+  - Implement `ReadEntries` method: Retrieves entries from the text file, adds them to a list, and allows them to be displayed and modified.
+  - Implement Inheritance: Allows classes to inherit from the `EntryList` class and use its methods.

 - **Jan-Paul Seaman:**
   - Implement `Calculation` class: Inherits from `User` class and manages data calculations.
   - Implement `TotalUsage` method: Generate reports for different periods (Weekly, Monthly, Yearly).
   - Implement `CalculateTotal` method: Handle complex calculation logic for "Type1" and "Type2" entries.
   - Handle entry processing: Includes filtering, grouping by month, and predicting usage based on previous data.
   - Implement `EntryCompare` class: Inherits the built-in interface `IComparable` to sort entries for the yearly report, placing the newest month at the top of the list.
   - **Additional Details:**
     - **Constructor:** Initializes the class, uses the `ReadUserData` method from the `EntryList` class, and calculates total usage based on the report type.
     - `EntryCompare` class: Sorts entries in descending order based on the date.
 - **Stiaan:**
   - Implement `Notification` class: Manages the methods that provide notification messages.
   - Implement `GeneratingNote` method: Reads through the text file and returns the units from the last entry.
   - Implement `Respons` method: Uses the units returned from the `GeneratingNote` method to check if the units are less than 50 units; if true, it generates a notification message.
   - Implement `Message` method: Stores the response from the `Respons` method.
   - Implement `MultiThreading & EventHandling`: The `GeneratingNote` method is passed to `Thread1`, which runs and retrieves the units from the last entry.
 When `Thread1` finishes, `Thread2` runs. `Thread2` contains the event that points to the `Note` delegate, which uses the `Message` method.
   - Implement `CreateEntry` method: Takes input from the user and inserts the input as a string into the text file at the bottom of the page.
 Takes current units input and purchased units input.
   - Class Diagram

 ---